-Most typically the command is #! armclang --target=arm-arm-none-eabi -march=armv8-a -E -x c.
+Most typically the command is of the form #! armclang --target=<target> march=<architecture> -E -x c.
 This passes the scatter file through the armclang preprocessor.

 You can:

 - Add preprocessing directives to the top of the scatter file. - Use simple expression evaluation in the scatter file.